-Gorilla Glue is a great way to stick things to brick temporarily.
+Gorilla Glue (click to check the current price on Amazon) is a great way to stick things to brick temporarily.

 So if you have some type of decoration that you want to hang on a brick wall to go along with your Christmas lights gluing is a great way to stick to the brick through the holiday season and then take it down in January.